John Russell (New York politician)

-John Russell (September 7, 1772 – August 2, 1842) was an American doctor, merchant and a United States representative from New York.
+John Russell (September 7, 1772 – August 2, 1842) was an American medical doctor, merchant and a United States representative from New York.

 Early life

 Russell was born in Branford in the Connecticut Colony on September 7, 1772.
 He was the second son of Federalist New York State Senator and Assemblyman Ebenezer Russell and Elizabeth (née Stork) Russell (a daughter of Capt.
 Moses Stork).
 His paternal grandparents were Mary (née Barker) Russell and John Russell.

 He attended the public school, moved to New York State, studied medicine, and practiced a short time in Cooperstown, New York.

 Career

 He was county clerk of Otsego County from 1801 to 1804, and was elected as a Democratic-Republican to the Ninth and Tenth Congresses, holding office from March 4, 1805 to March 3, 1809.
 While in Congress, Russell missed 53 of 393 roll call votes.

 After he left Congress, he was a presidential elector on the DeWitt Clinton ticket in 1812.
 He engaged in mercantile pursuits.